betaflight/betaflight.com/docs/development/API/Dshot.md

 crc = (value ^ (value >> 4) ^ (value >> 8)) & 0x0F;
 ```

-Let’s assume we are sending a throttle value of 1046 - which is exactly half throttle and the telemetry bit is not set:
+Let’s assume we are sending a throttle value of 1046 (which is exactly half-throttle) and that the telemetry bit is not set:

 ```
 value = 100000101100